charliewynn/charliewynn.github.io/_posts/2023-03-22-quick-switch-disc-golf-retriever-weight.md

 title: "Quick Switch Disc Golf Retriever Weight"
 date: 2023-3-23 8:23:16 -0600
 categories: discgolf fix
-tags: [featured]
+tags:
 image: ../assets/quickswitch/all_accessories.jpg
 ---

-I recently made a system for quickly switching my disc golf retreiver accessories [link](/quick-switch-disc-golf-retriever).
+I recently made a system for quickly switching my disc golf retreiver accessories ([link](/quick-switch-disc-golf-retriever)).
 My Rogue Iron retreiver seems strong and I've never had issues with it - but I have seen other retrievers break before.
 I wanted to run some numbers and see how much extra stress I may be putting on my retriever with my change.

 <!--more-->